zaini/proto/README.md

 To run the frontend tests:

-1. Go to the backend directory.
+1. Go to the frontend directory and run `yarn test`.
+Press `a` to run all tests.

-2. ...

 ## Other

-This was part of a dissertation project at King's College London supervised by Dr Christopher Hampson
+This is part of a BSc dissertation project at King's College London supervised by Dr Christopher Hampson.